 - In the second half of Private Actress, Kana=/=Satoka 's villainy can be seen as this easily.
 The idea of a girl no older than 15 being SO omniscient, dominant and powerful over the series's adults that she easily drives a woman who's almost 10 years older to an overblown and melodramatic suicide, tries to make everyone believe that she slept with a man old enough to be her grandfather to get all kinds of publicity, AND gets a girl doused with acid to get her out of acting competition, among several other things, stretches your Willing Suspension of Disbelief quiiiiite a bit.
 Specially since this series is supposed to be Slice of Life and thus almost completely devoid of magic or supernatural elements to use as plot devices, which makes Kana/Satoka even more ridiculous and not to mention petty as fuck.
 What kind of adults are these?!

 - Misu Misou is about bullying, but after a certain point, the bullying becomes so insanely exaggerated that it becomes difficult to take the story seriously.
-The bullies in this story are so over-the-top evil that even the orphanage bullies from Elfen Lied would probably be against them.
-The most prominent of them go above and beyond typical bullying and into straight-up Ax-Crazy territory and sound way more adult and fatalistic than the 10 or 11 these kids are supposed to be.
-The worst of it is when the Alpha Bitch burns down the main character's house, which kills her parents and leaves her younger sister severely burned and comatose.
+The bullies in this story are so over-the-top evil that even the orphanage bullies from Elfen Lied would probably call them out on how savage and insane most of them are.
+The most prominent of them go above and beyond typical bullying and into Ax-Crazy Card-Carrying Villain territory, made worse by the fact that these kids couldn't possibly be older than 13 or 14, and the art style makes them look about 10 or 11.
+The worst of it is when they burn down the main character's house, which kills her parents and leaves her younger sister severely burned and comatose.
 And that's not even mentioning the fact that the main character is subjected to these things for literally no reason other than the fact that she's from out of town.

 - The official Batman manga from the 60s is filled with this.
 It's impossible to take it serious with moment like this one.